maame-deveer/maame-deveer/README.md

 ### Hi 👋 my name is Maame De Veer
 <!--**maame-deveer/maame-deveer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I am a recent Computer Science undergraduate and aspire to be a software engineer.
-I am gradually exploring tech and trying to document my journey.
-I also love games and game dev and I am trying to join and submit simple projects for game jams.
+As a junior engineer, I am on a journey to learn and develop innovative software solutions.
+My main programming language is C# because I want to explore the .net ecosystem.
+However, I am willing to learn new technologies and see where my programming journey takes me.
+With a Bachelor's degree in Computer Science, I bring an unquenchable thirst to learn and grow.
+My story is one of aspiring to make a difference, armed with passion and a fresh outlook.
+I am excited to learn more and greatly improve my skills.

 ### 😄 Pronouns: She / Her